ArsMing276/Prokaryotes_Gene_Detection_with_HMM/README.md

 2. To predict the full gene structure, we face the fact that the genomes have genes in both directions (i.e. a nucleotide can be C or R).
 We can make a HMM which only models genes in one direction and then use it twice to predict the genes in each direction or we can make a model which models genes in both directions.

-3.Since genomes are long, i.e. running Viterbi and Baum-Welch takes a lot of memory and time.
+3. Since genomes are long, i.e. running Viterbi and Baum-Welch takes a lot of memory and time.
 Thus this implementation is far from perfect and need further improvement.

 # References